-The de jure labor regulations in Brazil are effective throughout the country and are rather detailed and stringent.
-For example, a book that consolidates all Brazilian labor regulation has more than a thousand pages.
-To employ a formal worker with full compliance with all this regulation can be very costly.
-10 According to the World Bank's Doing Business Project, in 2013, Brazil was the country with the highest labor costs (defined as labor tax and contributions relative to commercial profits) in a sample of 10 Latin American countries.
-Moreover, terminating a formal employment relationship can also be very costly to Brazilian firms.
+Bank's Doing Business Project, in 2013, Brazil was the country with the highest labor costs (defined as labor tax and contributions relative to commercial profits) in a sample of 10 Latin American countries.
+Moreover, terminating a formal employment relationship is also very costly to Brazilian firms.
 The penalty on the plant for dismissing the worker without cause is around 40% of the total contributions to the severance fund, Fundo de Garantia do Tempo de Serviço (FGTS).
 Brazilian employers who wish to terminate worker contracts must also give advanced notice to workers, and during this interim period, workers are granted up to two hours per day (25% of a regular working day) to search for a new job.

-Since the Ministry of Labor is designated with enforcing compliance with labor regulations, there is significant heterogeneity both within the country and over time in terms of how binding is the law.
-An inspection can be triggered either by a random audit, or by a report (often anonymous) of non-compliance with the law.
-Workers, unions, the public prosecutor's office, or even the police can make reports.
-Most of the inspections and subsequent fines for infractions in Brazil are to ensure compliance with workers' formal registration in the
+The Ministry of Labor is designated with enforcing compliance with labor regulations at the federal level, but there is significant heterogeneity both within the country and over time in the enforcement of the law.15 An inspection can be triggered either by a random audit, or by a report (often anonymous) of non-compliance with the law.
+Workers, unions, the public prosecutor's office, or even the police can report non-compliance.
+Most of the inspections and subsequent fines for infractions in Brazil are to ensure compliance with workers' formal registration in the Ministry of Labor, contributions to the severance pay fund (FGTS), minimum wages, and maximum working lengths.